Arsenal21/stripe-payments/stripe-payments/readme.txt

 = TODO 1.5.8 =
 - Added Italian language translation file to the plugin.
 Translation was submitted by Daniele Oneta.
+- Zero-decimal currencies (like JPY) are no longer multiplied by 100.

 = 1.5.7 =
 - Added "Stripe Checkout Language" option to the settings.